fan2/mkdocs/docs/blog/posts/toolchain/gnu-binutils.md

   -f, --file-headers       Display the contents of the overall file header -h, --[section-]headers  Display the contents of the section headers -x, --all-headers        Display the contents of all headers

+  -w, --wide                     Format output for more than 80 columns
 ```

 Apart from `readelf -S` and `objdump -h`, we can use `size -Ax $ELF` to display a brief section size summary.